I. DEFINITION, SCOPE

 *Should include detailed information about training periods and fields of activity.
 Scientific projects and special training courses in the field of dermato-oncology should be described.

-Applications will be accepted until December 1st each year, for the Examination in January of the following year.
+Applications will be accepted until May 15 each year, for the Examination in June.

 The completed files will be verified for conformity by the EADO Certification Committee.
-The applicants will be notified regarding their eligibility for the Examination by December 15th.
+The applicants will be notified regarding their eligibility for the Examination by May 31.
+If necessary, the Committee may require additional documents from the applicant, to clarify the eligibility.
 Eligible applicants will be invited to take the examination after settling the examination fee of 200€.